-The origins of yoga are over 2000 years old and often credited to Patajanli’s Yoga Sutras.
-In this ancient scripture, Patanjanli discussed the Eight Limbs of Ashtanga Yoga; the stages towards enlightenment.
+The origins of yoga are over 2000 years old and often credited to Patanjali’s Yoga Sutras.
+In this ancient scripture, Patanjali discussed the Eight Limbs of Ashtanga Yoga; the stages towards enlightenment.
 In the West, the Asana, Pranayama and Pratyahara are the most popular yogic practices.
 They represent the Third, Fourth and Fifth Limbs, respectively.
-Asana and Pranayama covers the physical practice of posture and breath control, whilst Pratyahara examines the withdrawal of the senses.
-According to the Yoga Sutras, the mastering of Asana and Pranyama generates the conditions for Pratyahara, which enables the capacity for meditation and ultimately the union of mind, body and soul.
+Asana and Pranayama cover the physical practice of posture and breath control, whilst Pratyahara examines the withdrawal of the senses.
+According to the Yoga Sutras, the mastering of Asana and Pranayama generates the conditions for Pratyahara, which enables the capacity for meditation and ultimately the union of mind, body and soul.

-With it’s foundations rooted into holistic and spiritual well being, the practice of yoga can benefit everyone in many varied ways.
+With its foundations rooted in holistic and spiritual well being, the practice of yoga can benefit everyone in many varied ways.
 Just skimming the surface, yoga can:

 - improves physical health and flexibility;